GlitchHunterCoder/Bloxd-ProtoTree/README.md

 | `null` or `undefined` + `Realm.fallback = true` | falls through to Reflect — default JS behaviour |
 | `null` or `undefined` + `Realm.fallback = false` | returned as is |
 | trap not defined in travel | always falls through to Reflect regardless of fallback |

+### Boot Sequence

+ProtoTree automatically handles Bloxd's internal boot sequence — the engine injects variables like `api`, `console`, `Date`, `myId`, `playerId`, `thisPos` into the scope before your code runs, then verifies they are present.

+ProtoTree intercepts this transparently:
+- `set` during boot → stored internally, returns `true` so Bloxd confirms the write
+- `get` during boot → returns the exact stored value so Bloxd's verification passes

+your travel handlers still fire during boot and can observe these operations, but cannot affect what Bloxd receives back — boot return values are decided by ProtoTree to keep the environment stable.

+boot is detected automatically via timestamp — each new code execution gets a fresh timestamp, ProtoTree uses this to know when a new boot sequence is starting. boot ends after the final boot `get` of `Date`.

 ---